Your Local Specialist Travel Advisors For Custom Tours in Spain & Portugal

 More reviews >>

 If you are looking for enchanting Spain, then look no further than Seville.
 It is without doubt the most romantic of the Spanish cities – where else will you find streets graced with horse-drawn carriages and wake up to the scent of orange blossom?
-Although Seville always had its fair share of visitors, monuments such as the 9th century Alcazar, the Giralda and Plaza de Espana have been even busier than usual following the filming of the HBO series Game of Thrones in 2014.
+Although Seville always had its fair share of visitors, monuments such as the 9th-century Alcazar, the Giralda, and Plaza de Espana have been even busier than usual following the filming of the HBO series Game of Thrones.

-We love the atmosphere of the Barrio Santa Cruz which was the old Jewish quarter in Seville.
-It’s a wonderful place to walkabout and people-watch while sipping a drink at a café.
-Pop into the Hospital los Venerables to see a Velasquez painting and enjoy one of Seville’s wonderful private courtyards with a fountain.
+We love the atmosphere of the Barrio Santa Cruz, which was the old Jewish quarter in Seville.
+It’s a wonderful place to walk about and people-watch while sipping a drink at a café.
+Pop into the Hospital los Venerables to see a Velasquez painting and enjoy one of Seville’s beautiful private courtyards with a fountain.

-If you like your history, Seville cathedral will be at the top of your list.
+If you like history, Seville Cathedral will be at the top of your list.
 According to Frommers, its “Gothic structure is so enormous that even its builders recognized the folly and fanaticism of their dreams.”
-Built on the site of a former mosque, it’s the largest Gothic cathedral in the world and is the burial site of Christopher Colombus who docked here on his return from the Americas and put this city on the international trading map.
-Make sure to climb the Giralda bell tower where the views of the city are wonderful and as you exit, you should visit the Patio de los Naranjos (Orange Courtyard).
+Built on the site of a former mosque, it’s the largest Gothic cathedral in the world and is the burial site of Christopher Columbus, who docked here on his return from the Americas and put this city on the international trading map.
+Make sure to climb the Giralda bell tower where the views of the city are wonderful and, as you exit, visit the Patio de los Naranjos (Orange Courtyard).

 YOUR PERFECT TAILOR MADE TRIP STARTS HERE!